Test

 I defined his anger as frustration from unchangeable or difficult events and handling people unsuccessfully.
 All it takes is one sharply painful provocation for anyone… There was a pain, a wicked frustration throughout his life, a hunger transforming slowly into intent to end the rage, all from the rough childhood he'd suffered.

-During his first grade at school he felt different, alienated and stone cold when all his comrades were facing ahead during his ride on the bus… an epiphany came to him: he realised there was a bizarre attraction to both sexes, his first uncomfortable crux.
-He could not decide whom to be friends with on the way to the first day at school.
+During his first Statistics class in College he felt different, alienated and stone cold when all his comrades were facing ahead during his ride on the bus… an epiphany came to him: he realised there was a bizarre attraction to both sexes, his first uncomfortable crux.
+He could not decide whom to be friends with during his first year in College.
 As the progress of his studies made him impatient to go home, he slowly made an acquaintance and friendship with Carlos and Violetta.
 Carlos was the dux of his class.
-He focused sharply on his admiration to be both children's friend.
+He focused sharply on his admiration to be both attractive peers' friend.
 It became necessary to survive in the group.
 The rage was building up, but he didn't know what to do about it when the feeling of being trapped in his life became searingly overwhelming.

-His adolescence would reveal a spectacular set of events, all changing the course of his life.
-That is when he left his childhood behind, and his exodus from the family happened at age 16, just after being shamed by the scandal in which he was the younger participant.
-His father never forgave Lucius for having relations with his brother.
-The scandal broke after the father walked in on both his brother and Lucius about to engage in frotteur.
+His adolescence revealed a spectacular set of events, all changing the course of his life.
+That is when he left his childhood behind, and his exodus from the family happened at age 18, just after being shamed by the scandal in which he was the younger participant.
+His father never forgave Lucius for having homosexual relations.

 Life with two sisters, a mother and a very loving grandmother for a continuous six months per custody cycle transformed his core views on male and female behaviours with his intelligent, creative and sharp alertness to wit, clever personal performances from either gender enriching his curiosity and wonderment at the world around his slim body and average height every day; a bright boy with two intricate hazel eyes and long black natural Marcel hair set free to roam.